Technical explanation

 The heat pump consists of the following main components:

-1. Evaporator: In the low-pressure section, heat is extracted from a source to evaporate (boil) the refrigerant, changing its state of matter from liquid to gas.
+- Evaporator: In the low-pressure section, heat is extracted from a source to evaporate (boil) the refrigerant, changing its state of matter from liquid to gas.

 Heat pump applications

-The heat pump is increasingly seen as the sustainable alternative to a central heating boiler for heating homes.
-This is due to advantages such as lower energy bills, reduced CO₂ emissions and a comfortable indoor climate.
-When using green energy or solar panels, fossil fuels are no longer used.
+Heat pumps are increasingly seen as the sustainable alternative to central heating boilers for heating homes.
+This is due to advantages such as lower energy bills, reduced CO₂ emissions, and a comfortable indoor climate.
+Using green energy or solar panels eliminates the need for fossil fuels.

 In summary